 The large lidded cubby-hole which acts as the armrest can be opened from the front, and cleverly from the back as well, allowing second-row passengers to access the storage space.

 Speaking of the second row, the legroom is absolutely huge, and the seats are flat and wide enough to carry three large adults across the row.
 The front seats are also quite flat, and while very soft and comfortable, they’re not quite shaped enough to prevent you sliding around.

 But the third row is the real trick.
 The Land Rover Discovery has been the benchmark for full-size rear seats for off-road vehicles, and after having tested the Patrol, we can confirm that the Discovery continues to be.

 Sure, there’s enough room for a couple of adults or one adult and two kids (yes, there are three seatbelts available in the last row) but the legroom availed in the Disco is deeper and longer.
 As a result, the Patrol is adequate and enough for short trips around – certainly it’s better than the LandCruiser – but the Disco is the one you’ll want if you need to put a couple of adults in the back.

 The Patrol does claw back some points for its room behind the back seat, though.
-It’s able to store luggage or shopping with the third row in place, and is the standard for overall space.
-Like we said, the Patrol is huge.
+It’s able to store luggage or shopping with the third row in place and is the standard for overall space.
+As we said, the Patrol is huge.

 It is also brilliant off-road, too.